aofalcao/msqsar/README.md

 %Predicted:  0.862
 Detailed results:
    CHEMBL270177	 0.2397	NA
    CHEMBL1794855	 0.0000	NA
    CHEMBL90063	 0.0000	0.0000
    CHEMBL250403	 0.1747	NA
    CHEMBL343324	 0.2750	NA
    CHEMBL609579	 0.1399	0.2964
    ...
 ```

-In the section *Detailed results:* the actual data from the .sar file is presented along the predicted values in the following column.
+In the section *Detailed results:* (not completely displayed above) the actual data from the .sar file is presented along the predicted values in the following column.
 We can see that, for the first two molecules, the model was not able to make any type of prediction and therefore assigned them an `NA`

 ## Screening a database